antoniablair/stats-engagement/README.md

 ### Game
 The game uses Aphrodite for Javascript inline styles, which is a nice CSS-in-JS library for keeping everything in Javascript.
 (CSS would work just as well too, though!)
+While running, it keeps track of each's token's "level" from 0-5, and then displays that in a percentage form in a bar.

 ### ToDos:
 - I added the concept of "rounds" but didn't yet implement them in! (whoops)
 - Spend more time spent on the design and layout, as it is a bit clunky right now.  - I would also like to make it so that the game's questions are asked in random orders and can be repeated.
-- I used bars for the token levels since it reminded me the most of an RPG, but ideally those should be updated to have different colors.
+- I used bars for the token levels since it reminded me the most of an RPG, but ideally those should be updated to have different colors, and actually display 0-5 nodes.
 - Improve the game's responsive styles and overall layout.
 - Save the user's progress in localStorage so they can resume the game later.